ArseniiT/CanadianTireMenu/README.md

 Always, when I'm looking for something on CanadianTire.ca, I feel like a soldier in a pillbox with a small overview.

-The menu on top take 171px or 28.6% of full website height on my laptop screen.
+The top menu takes 171px or 28.6% of full website height on my laptop screen.
 This script making the menu dropping up.
 And it geves you more place for main content.

 Writed for Google Chrome browser.